pmeeny/CI-MS4-LoveRugby/README.md

 - User Story 1.1: As an admin/regular user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices

 ##  Features Left to Implement
 - I am content with what was implemented.
-The site is a feature rich site using a number of linked namespaces in a mongodb collection.
+The site is a feature rich site
-- However, here are some additional "nice to have" features that could be added to the site
+- However, here are some additional "nice to have" features and updates that could be added to the project

-Number | Feature
+Number | Update
  ------------ | ------- |
-1 | Sub categories within a category |
-1 | Sub categories within a category |
+1 | A communication app between shoppers and the store owner |
+2 | Increased code coverage and unit tests in the checkout view.py for stripe payments |
+3 | A new release section displaying new release products |
+4 | Improved searching and filtering on the products page, a side panel filter |

 # Technologies Used
 ## Languages